dsletten/concise-ds-a-java/src/main/aspectj/containers/alt/README.md

 Then, I noticed that MOST of the implementations were Stateless Implementations, so I defined them as default methods on their respective interfaces.

-Next, I addressed the Stateful Implementations -- which were all methods on ArrayRingBuffer.
-I made ArrayRingBuffer a concrete class and implemented them.
+Next, I addressed the Stateful Implementations of ArrayRingBuffer by making it a concrete class and implementing them.

-Next, I implemented ArrayRingBufferDeque, which desires to share some implementations with ArrayRingBuffer.
-Instead of sharing the implementations via Inheritance, I did so via Composition.
+Then, I addressed the Stateful Implementations of ArrayRingBufferDeque, which desires to share some Stateful Implementations with ArrayRingBuffer.
+Instead of sharing the ArrayRingBuffer Stateful Implementations via Inheritance, I did so via Composition.
 I just created an instance of ArrayRingBuffer to which ArrayRingBufferDeque intances could delegate.
 This was made easier by a feature(?) of Java that I always forget: in addition to being visible to subclasses, "protected" fields are visible to classes in the same package.

 Note that since I extracted all Type information to Interfaces, however, ArrayRingBufferDeque extends NO Classes.
 I could probably have just had it extend ArrayRingBuffer, but that would have been less instructive.